jmcnamara/rust_xlsxwriter/examples/Readme.md

 * doc_chart_legend_set_overlay.rs - An example of overlaying the chart
   legend on the plot area.

+* doc_chart_line_formatting.rs - An example of formatting a line/border in
+  a chart element.

+* doc_chart_line_set_color.rs - An example of formatting the line color in a chart element.

+* doc_chart_line_set_dash_type.rs - An example of formatting the line dash type in a chart element.

+* doc_chart_line_set_transparency.rs - An example of formatting the line
+  transparency in a chart element.
+Note, you must set also set a color in order to set the transparency.

+* doc_chart_line_set_width.rs - An example of formatting the line width in a chart element.

 * doc_chart_push_series.rs - An example of creating a chart series as a standalone object and then adding it to a chart via the [`chart.push_series()`](Chart::add_series) method.